 The solo performance.
 You are required to hold up a mirror to yourself, to examine your strengths and weaknesses.
 Alone on-stage, the dancer is exposed and vulnerable.
 Storytelling requires the dancer to represent all the various characters, transforming from one to the other in the space of a second.
 To understand the particularity of each character, the dancer has to uncover aspects of their personal emotions.
 This can take hours of contemplation.
 Dancing stories, both old and new, connects us more intimately with our past as well as the present world around us.
 The interpretation and performance of the stories carries responsibility with regard both to the character and to the historical context.

-Nevertheless Rhythmic improvisation with live musicians and its attendant risks is invigorating, exciting and joyful.
-The connection to the musicians, the passage of time, the vibrations of the surrounding space merge into a rhythmic conversation that conveys the dancer into the present moment.
+Nevertheless, rhythmic improvisation with live musicians and its attendant risks is invigorating, exciting and joyful.
+The connection to the musicians, the passage of time, the vibrations of the surrounding spaces merge into a rhythmic conversation that transports the dancer into the present moment.

 Can you talk about your training with Pandit Das in India and the re-establishment of the school of the parents of Pandit Das, Chhandam Nritya Bharati, an affiliate of Chhandam?

 I vividly recall much about the days spent with him, the scents, the sounds, the tastes of our shared food, the sweet scent of rajnigandha flowers (tuberoses) and chandan agarbatti (sandalwood incense) that filled the room at the start of our morning training.
-By the end when we were gasping for breath, the air mingled with the odour of mustard oil and fish cooked in the neighbouring house.
+By the end, we were gasping for breath, the air mingled with the odor of mustard oil and fish cooked in the neighbouring house.
 It is as if it were yesterday.